ncphillips/crowdstudy/README.md

     echo nvm use iojs >> ~/.profile
     source ~/.profile

+    # Move to the crowdstudy folder, and install node modules
+    cd /path/to/crowdstudy
+    npm install

-## Database
+### Database
 Data is stored in a Mongo database, which is made accessible through `req.db`.
 By default, there are no models or any other kind of type checking, but feel free to add them as needed.

-Note: req.db is not accessible form socket functions.

-### The Worker Collection
+#### The Worker Collection
-Information about workers from Crowdflower and Mechanical Turk will be stored in a MongoDB `workers` collection.
-Although there is currently no helper functions or validation for these documents, they should have the following structure:
+This is implemented by the [Worker App](http://github.com/ncphillips/crowdstudy_worker) Information about workers from Crowdflower and Mechanical Turk will be stored in a MongoDB `workers` collection.
+They have the following structure:

     {
+        _id: "ab1ff14fba2516b0",    // MongoDB _id
         id: 1341235,                // The Crowdflower or mTurk ID.
         platform: 'crowdflower',    // A string containing either "crowdflower" or "mturk"
         experiments: {              // Each sub-object here will have whatever format suits the experiment.
-            ajax_interaction: {
-                headers: { ... },
+            MyExperiment: {
-                img: ['a.jpg', 'c.jpg'],
+               data: "Worker Input"
             },
-            example: {
-                name: 'Billy Joel'
-            },
-            external_link: {
+            boopExp: {
                 dob: {
                     year: 1992,
                     month: 2,